harisbotic/2048-game/README.md

 I wanted to challenge my self and learn a new language/framework (the basics for start) in less then a week so I choose Elixir and Phoenix LiveView even though I was never in touch with them before.
 Phoenix LV makes the multiplayer implementatino of the game much easier.

 It was a very fun journey btw!

+Note: Regarding the multiplayer mode, I have the implementation in my head and I know it would take somebody who know Pheonix LiveView better 20 minutes to write it in this project but I don't have much more time at the moment and it would take me a bit more time.
+Maybe I will do it later.

 # Project Requirements